sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 ### If I were to change things...
 You should keep a log and make an entry for every time your attention is required, you can use that log to figure out what to focus on the next time you feel like working on the project.

+I've always wanted to do more with the tool but life always got in the way.
+There are so many cool ways to show and process this kind of data.
+At various times I saw orders that made no sense pop up.
+Orders that I don't think were just margin scans.
+There would be sell-orders way below market value.
+Buy-orders way above market value.
+It just made no sense to me because it would happen with high-volume items that had a fairly fixed market price.
+It didn't happen super often, but you might be able to make some money off of those... as long as it isn't an obvious scam.

 Other than that...
 I don't know.
 I think this was a massively successful project.
 I'm extremely proud to have contributed something so significant to the game.